alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

 Text fields should be sized according to their content.
 Doing this gives people an visual cue as to the kind of content they're being asked for.
 For example, a postcode field should be shorter than an email address field.

 Avoid using placeholder text inside text fields.
 It confuses some people and the text disappears once a user starts typing into the field.

-If extra help is needed, use [help text](help-text).
+If extra help is needed, use [hint text](#form-hints).